-High-performing businesses also lay out a strategy for how they plan to fulfill and maintain their vision, as I explained in The Entrepreneurial Journey.
+High-performing businesses also lay out a strategy for how they plan to fulfil and maintain their vision, as I explained in The Entrepreneurial Journey.
 This component of the business plan should address what you want to accomplish, what resources and skills are currently at your disposal and what roadblocks or opportunities await you in the future.

 Next, outline the structure of your organization.
 How will your employees work together?
 What roles and functions will they serve in the business?
 How will you develop and enforce policies that assign authority and accountability among all of your team members?